railwayapp/docs/src/docs/guides/axum.md

 }
 ```

 The code above sets up a simple web server using the Axum framework and the Tokio async runtime.
-The server listens on port `3000` and defines one route, `/`, which is mapped to a handler function called `root`.
+The server listens on the port gotten from the environment variable, `PORT` and defaults to `3000` if there's none set.
+It defines one route, `/`, which is mapped to a handler function called `root`.
 When a GET request is made to the root path, the handler responds with the static string "Hello World, from Axum!".

 The Router from Axum is used to configure the route, and `tokio::net::TcpListener` binds the server to listen for connections on all available network interfaces (address `0.0.0.0`).